Shipping to Poland is safe and not so difficult.

 A few simple advices how to send us a lot :

 - You find a local shipper.
 We do not recommend courier companies like UPS or DHL because they are costly and usually do not insure art objects.
-We suggest simply air cargo companies like Lufthansa Cargo or other specialized in sending art objects.
+We suggest simply air cargo companies like Lufthansa Cargo or other specialised in sending art objects.
 Fedex is also good, however more expensive.

 - Prepare the necessary documents depending if you ship from European Country or other locality – see below